Tomokazu Harimoto

-Tomokazu Harimoto (張本 智和, Harimoto Tomokazu) is a Japanese professional table tennis player who is ranked No. 3 in the ITTF rankings.
+Tomokazu Harimoto (張本 智和, Harimoto Tomokazu) is a Japanese professional table tennis player.
 Born to Chinese parents, he became a naturalized Japanese citizen in 2014.
 He won the world junior singles and team title at the 2016 World Junior Table Tennis Championships for Japan.

 In August 2017, he became the youngest ever winner of an ITTF World Tour men's singles title, winning the Czech Open title at the age of 14 years and 61 days.
 In December 2018, he became the youngest player to win the ITTF World Tour Grand Finals at the age of 15 years and 172 days.

 Personal life

-Harimoto was born as Zhang Zhihe in Sendai in Miyagi Prefecture.
-His father Yuu Harimoto (born Zhang Yu) (Note: 張本 宇.
-Born as Zhang Yu (张宇 (張宇, Zhāng Yǔ)).) and mother Zhang Ling are both former professional table tennis players from Sichuan, China.
-Zhang Ling, at the peak of her career, represented the Chinese National Table Tennis Team at the 43rd World Table Tennis Championships in Tianjin.
-His parents moved from China to Japan in 1998.
-Tomokazu's younger sister Miwa Harimoto is also a table tennis player.
+Tomokazu Harimoto was born as Zhang Zhihe in Sendai in Miyagi Prefecture, to Chinese descent.
+His father, Yu Harimoto (born Zhang Yu), (Note: 張本 宇.
+Born as Zhang Yu (张宇 (Zhāng Yǔ)).) and mother, Rin Harimoto (born Zhang Ling) (Note: 張本 凌.
+Born as Zhang Ling (张凌 (Zhāng Líng))) are both former professional table tennis players from Sichuan, China.
+Rin Harimoto, at the peak of her career, represented the Chinese national team at the 1995 World Table Tennis Championships in Tianjin.
+Tomokazu's parents moved from China to Japan in 1998.
+His younger sister Miwa is also a table tennis player.

 Harimoto began playing table tennis at the age of two.
 To compete in the All Japan Championships, he needed Japanese nationality.
 Consequently, his father and sister chose to become Japanese citizens as well.
-While in the fourth grade, he was naturalized as a Japanese citizen in 2014 and legally changed his surname to Harimoto.
+While in fourth grade, he was naturalized as a Japanese citizen in 2014 and legally changed his surname to Harimoto.
 (Note: His old surname 張 is added kanji 本, become to 張本 and changed to Japanese reading as Harimoto.
-His given name in kanji 智和 is keeped but changed reading from Mandarin as Zhihe to Japanese as Tomokazu.)
+His given name in kanji 智和 is kept but changed reading from Mandarin as Zhihe to Japanese as Tomokazu.)

 In April 2022, Harimoto announced he will be attending Waseda University School of Human Sciences after graduating from Nihon University Senior High School.